Skip to content

 FAQ Frequently Asked Questions

-Do you have a point of sale?
+Do you have a sales point?

 Our laboratory is currently not open to the public.